 Do you have children with you?
 The right place to take them when visiting San Marino is the San Marino Adventures park.
 It is a park suspended between heaven and earth in the largest forest on the Adriatic Riviera and in Italy.
 It is also one of the largest adventure parks in Europe!
 You will enjoy breathtaking trails, climbing, games even for the little ones, picnics, softair and much more.

 San Marino offers not only wonderful monuments, museums, churches, but also pleasant walks in the parks.
-Na okraji San Marina narazíte také na malé obchůdky, které vám nabídnou suvenýry, známky, šstamps, pens, clothes, but also various traditional alcoholic beverages (liqueurs, limoncello, wines, etc.).) at very reasonable prices indeed.
+Na okraji San Marina narazíte také na malé obchůdky, které vám nabídnou suvenýry, známky, šstamps, pens, clothes, but also a variety of traditional alcoholic beverages (liqueurs, limoncello, wines, etc.).) at very reasonable prices indeed.
 And since many Czech tourists come here, you can often speak Czech with the shopkeepers.